Articles on: Stage Documentation

 Levelling the Reference Panorama

-To level the reference panorama, switch to the LEVELLING VIEW mode.
+If you do need to level the reference panorama, switch to the LEVELLING VIEW mode.

 This will display an alignment grid that will make the levelling process more precise.